elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 In the conversation list, you can now use a multi-touch swipe or click-and-drag left or right to quickly archive or trash a conversation.
 You might also appreciate some subtle design tweaks like placing the conversation list filter next to the search bar or how headers now appear to float over scrolled content.

 In the messages list, there's a new "Move conversation" menu that includes search, and you'll notice that archiving and moving messages can now be undone.
-Mail now does a better job of calculating message height to avoid extra scroll bars, and a handy infobar is shown when a message includes a calendar invite.
+And a handy infobar is shown when a message includes a calendar invite.

 When composing a message, you can now add images inline and you can include attachments in forwarded messages.
 Plus we've added support for multiple custom signatures.
 You can create as many signatures as you'd like and assign them as the defaults for accounts as needed.
 The new "Insert signature…" menu makes it easy to swap between any of your saved signatures when composing.
 And the composer now always opens in a separate, non-modal window making it much easier to reference a message you're replying to or manage multiple drafts at the same time.
 It also features quite a few more keyboard shortcuts for text formatting, adding attachments, etc.

 Mail also does a better job handling changes in your internet connection, and if you like to start Mail manually, it will wait until the first time you've started it to check for new messages in the background.

 ## Files